-NURS 505 Theoretical Foundations of Advanced Nursing
+NURS 505 4 F, W, S Theoretical Foundations of Advanced Nursing

 This course focuses on the conceptual foundations of nursing.
 Students will examine the philosophical basis of knowledge development in nursing, analyze selected nursing and related theories, and critically evaluate the relevance of theory to nursing research, practice, and education.
 Qualifies for IP grading.
+This is the first required course.